bjoluc/cubase-mcu-midiremote/readme.md

 This Cubase MIDI Remote Script replaces the default Mackie Control device setup and is tailored specifically to the Behringer X-Touch.
 It can be [set up](#Setup) with a standalone X-Touch, as well as an X-Touch + X-Touch Extender.
 Key features include:

 - Track-colored scribble strips
-- Full utilization of all scribble strip display segments – no padding characters, no words across multiple scribble strips
+- Full utilization of all scribble strip display segments – no padding characters, no words across scribble strip boundaries
-- A modus to control any value under your mouse cursor with a single encoder knob
+- A modus to control any value under your mouse cursor with the rightmost push encoder
 - Encoder assignment for editing the currently focused plugin's parameters ("Plug-In" button)
 - VST Quick Control encoder assignment ("Inst" button)
-- Meter LEDs that better resemble the MixConsole meter scale
+- Meter LEDs that closely resemble the MixConsole meter's scale

 ## Motivation